 Manufacturers, no matter how wealthy and powerful they may be, need to be held accountable if their products cause people harm.
-If you’ve been diagnosed with ovarian cancer, or lost a loved one to the dreaded disease, you deserve to be compensated.
-To get the settlement you and your family deserves, contact the experienced Wilmington talcum powder injury attorneys at Wilmington’s Rhine Law Firm, P.C.
-Call (866) 772-9960 for a free consultation.
+If you’ve been diagnosed with ovarian cancer or lost a loved one to the dreaded disease, you deserve to be compensated.
+To get the settlement you and your family deserve, contact the experienced Wilmington talcum powder injury attorneys at Wilmington’s Rhine Law Firm, P.C.
+Call (910) 501-2474 for a free consultation.